 From the large variety of coverage metrics that exist, dotCover uses statement coverage.
 Statement coverage reports whether each statement in application code is executed by application tests.
 This metric ensures sensible coverage analysis results in most cases but it also has its limitations: for example, ternary operators are assumed fully covered even if only one branch is effectively executed.

-Coverage snapshot is a data unit that contains raw coverage analysis results for a particular coverage run (unit test session or application coverage run). dotCover provides graphical representation of coverage snapshots in the Coverage Results Browser window nor in the Unit Test Coverage window and a proprietary storage format for saving and reopening coverage snapshots in dotCover.
+Coverage snapshot is a data unit that contains raw coverage analysis results for a particular coverage run (unit test session or application coverage run). dotCover provides graphical representation of coverage snapshots in the Coverage Results Browser window or in the Unit Test Coverage window and a proprietary storage format for saving and reopening coverage snapshots in dotCover.
 For more information, see What is Coverage Snapshot?.

 Unit test session

 Unit test session is a collection of unit tests that can be run simultaneously.
 You can view currently opened unit test sessions in the Unit Test Sessions window.
 Each unit test session can be executed in the coverage mode so the code coverage is recorded during the execution.
-For more information, see Using Unit Test Sessions.
+For more information, see Unit test sessions.

 Unit test runner

 Application coverage run

 Application coverage run is a period of execution of a particular scenario, during which the code coverage is recorded.
 After the coverage run, you can retrospectively discover which parts of the application source code have been involved in the scenario and which have not been covered.
 For more information, see Coverage Analysis of Applications.

 Symbol files (PDB)